How to Increase Your Breastmilk Supply Quickly

 The best indicator of breastmilk supply is your baby.
 Is she relaxing and becoming contended as she nurses?
-Is she wetting at least 6 diapers each day by a week or more old?
-Is she pooping as expected?
-Later, is she growing well and gaining at a proper pace?
-A baby who isn't getting what she needs at the breast will show it.
+Is she getting at least 6 wet diapers a day now that your milk is in?
+Is she pooping 3-5 quarter size bowel movements?
+What colour are they?
+Are they mustard yellow or greenish?
+Is she growing well and gaining at a proper pace?
+A baby who isn't getting enough milk will show it!

 Without adequate hydration, your body's fluids – including milk – begin to lessen.
 And, unfortunately, it can be difficult to keep up with fluid and nutrient intake when nursing a new little one.
-Make a conscious effort to drink at least a gallon each day.
+Make a conscious effort to drink at least a gallon of clear liquids each day.
 If you've been dehydrated or under-hydrated, that boost of hydration could increase your breastmilk supply quickly.
-Add a nutrient dense pregnancy tea for an even better boost.
+Add a nutrient-dense lactation tea for an even better boost.

 The baby's latch helps regulate your supply.
 If you aren't stimulating the breast thoroughly with a good latch, you could see supply issues.
-Make sure the baby's lips are flanged and mouth wide open – the nipple and most of the areola should be in the baby's mouth without either of their lips sucked under.
+Make sure the baby's lips are flanged and mouth wide open – the nipple and most of the areola should be in the baby's mouth without either of their lips sucked in and over their gums.